Commercial

 - When is AXIS LPR worth using?

-AXIS LPR is worth using when the job genuinely depends on vehicle and number-plate workflow such as gated access, logistics, parking, strata entry, or controlled commercial arrival and departure events.
-It is not a general overview-camera feature.
+AXIS LPR is worth using when the job genuinely depends on vehicle and plate workflow such as gated access, logistics, parking, strata entry, or controlled commercial arrivals and departures.

 - Can one AXIS site combine thermal, radar, and LPR?